Livy

 Works

-Livy’s sole work was the massive Ab Urbe Condita (Eng.
-“From the Founding of the City”), a history of Rome from its mythical origins down until 9 BCE in an unprecedented 142 books.
-Only books 1–10 and 24–45 survive intact.
+Livy’s sole work was the massive Ab Urbe Condita (“From the Founding of the City”), a history of Rome from its mythical origins down through the Augustan Age in an unprecedented 142 books.
+Only books 1–10 and 21–45 survive intact.

 The books are divided into sets of ten called “decades.”

 The work begins with a rather bleak outlook on Rome, castigating the current state of Roman society compared to years past.
-On account of this outlook, some scholars see Livy as actively disparaging the Augustan regime, with certain fundamental characters, such as Aeneas or Romulus, portrayed in such ways that they form a critique of his contemporary governance.
-Romulus, for example, to whom Augustus is compared as a “founder of Rome,” is portrayed negatively, and his deification is doubtful, which potentially could be read against the deification of Augustus’ adopted father, Julius Caesar.
+On account of this outlook, some scholars see Livy as actively disparaging the Augustan regime; fundamental characters, such as Aeneas or Romulus, are portrayed in ways that they could be read as critiques of Augustus’ contemporary rule.
+Romulus, for example, to whom Augustus is often compared, is portrayed especially negatively, with Livy explicitly doubting his deification, positing instead that he was killed by Senators.
+For Livy’s audience, a comparison to Julius Caesar, who was stabbed and later deified, would have been inescapable.

 Livy Online